-Similar to Google Analytics, Instagram Analytics features a collection of insights about your account including profiles reached, accounts engaged, and total followers over a set period of time.
+Like Google Analytics, Instagram Analytics features a collection of insights about your account, including profiles reached, accounts engaged, and total followers over a set period.

-These data points are especially important when trying to figure out your business Instagram’s reach.
-The more accounts you reach, the more eyes on your posts.
+These data points are especially important when figuring out your business’s Instagram reach.
+The more accounts you reach, the more eyes are on your posts.

-From here, you also can receive an elementary grasp on which posts, or hashtags seem to get in front of the most people.
+From here, you also can receive an elementary grasp of which posts or hashtags seem to get in front of the most people.

-Engaged means a variety of activities ranging from comments and shares to mentions and direct messages.
+Engaged means various activities ranging from comments and shares to mentions and direct messages.

 There are two reasons why engagement matters.

 First, it allows you to know what your followers care about.
-If your followers are commenting, sharing, saving, swiping through and liking certain posts, or seem more interested in a specific topic, you can get an idea of what kind of information your audience wants.
+If your followers are commenting, sharing, saving, swiping through, liking certain posts, or seeming more interested in a specific topic, you can get an idea of what kind of information your audience wants.

 Secondly, engagement matters to Instagram’s algorithm.
-Like all social media products, if more people are engaging with your posts then said posts are more likely to be boosted in Instagram’s newsfeed.
-Generally, Instagram bases how “important” your post is to show to more people on the engagement it receives within the first hour it has been published.
+Like all social media products, if more people are engaging with your posts, then said posts are more likely to be boosted in Instagram’s newsfeed.
+Generally, Instagram bases how “important” your post is to show more people the engagement it receives within the first hour it has been published.